AvePoint/cloud-api/docs/docs/services-and-features/insights/users/userSummary.md

 ## Response Sample

-The following is a sample response for this API method, which includes summary information of the users retrieved:
+The following is a sample response for this API method, which includes summary information of the users retrieved.

 ```json
 {